-16 For example outlining plans for increasing the scope by including areas that have not yet been covered, or planned steps in terms of portfolio composition, context and performance measurement.
+&lt;sup>16 For example outlining plans for increasing the scope by including areas that have not yet been covered, or planned steps in terms of portfolio composition, context and performance measurement.

-17 For example outlining plans for baseline measurement, developing targets for (more) impact areas, setting interim targets, developing action plans etc.
+&lt;sup>17 For example outlining plans for baseline measurement, developing targets for (more) impact areas, setting interim targets, developing action plans etc.

-6.4 Challenges

-Here is a short section to find out about challenges your bank is possibly facing regarding the implementation of the Principles for Responsible Banking.
-Your feedback will be helpful to contextualise the collective progress of PRB signatory banks.

-What challenges have you prioritized to address when implementing the Principles for Responsible Banking?
-Please choose what you consider the top three challenges your bank has prioritized to address in the last 12 months (optional question).

-If desired, you can elaborate on challenges and how you are tackling these:

-⊠ Embedding PRB oversight into governance □ Customer engagement \Box Gaining or maintaining momentum in the bank □ Stakeholder engagement \Box Getting started: where to start and what to focus on in the beginning 🗆 Data availability \Box Conducting an impact analysis 🗆 Data quality \Box Assessing negative environmental and social impacts \Box Access to resources oxtimes Choosing the right performance measurement methodology/ies □ Reporting □ Setting targets □ Assurance □ Prioritizing actions internally □ Other:

-If desired, you can elaborate on challenges and how you are tackling these:
+6.4 Challenges Here is a short section to find out about challenges your bank is possibly faci Your feedback will be helpful to contextualise the collective progress of PRB What challenges have you prioritized to address when implementing the Prin Please choose what you consider the top three challenges your bank has prio If desired, you can elaborate on challenges and how you are tackling these: ☑ Embedding PRB oversight into governance ☐ Customer engagement $\square$ Gaining or maintaining momentum in the bank ☐ Stakeholder engagement $\hfill\Box$ Getting started: where to start and what to focus on in the beginning ☐ Data availability ☐ Conducting an impact analysis ☐ Data quality $\hfill \square$ Assessing negative environmental and social impacts ☐ Access to resources ☑ Choosing the right performance measurement methodology/ies □ Reporting ☐ Setting targets ☐ Assurance ☐ Prioritizing actions internally □ Other: If desired, you can elaborate on challenges and how you are tackling these: If desired, you can elaborate on challenges and how you are tackling these: